 World-changing idea: The world’s largest video streaming platform.

 Born in Merseburg, East Germany in 1979, Karim’s father is a Muslim Bangladeshi who worked as a researcher at 3M.
 His mother was a German scientist of biochemistry at the University of Minnesota.
 He crossed the old East-West German border with his family in 1981 and grew up in Neuss, West Germany, after which he moved with his family to Saint Paul, Minnesota in 1992.
-While studying at the University of Illinois, Department of Computer Science, he decided to leave before graduation and co-found PayPal.
+While studying at the University of Illinois, Department of Computer Science, he decided to leave before graduation and become an early employee of PayPal.

 While working at PayPal, he met Chad Hurley and Steve Chen.
 The three later founded the YouTube video sharing website in 2005 and YouTube’s first-ever video Me at The Zoo was uploaded by Karim on 23 April 2005.